ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ## 3. Register a User at [Zitadel](https://zitadel.cloud/).

-## 4. run the development Server on localhost:
+## 4. Run the development Server on localhost:

 ```bash
 npm run dev